SEO A/B Testing: How to Evaluate Your SEO Measures

 X = Control Group (Sum of Clicks)

-Clicks from control group in pre-period day 1
+Clicks from test group in pre-period day 1 | Clicks from control group in pre-period day 1 |

-Clicks from test group in pre-period day 2
+Clicks from test group in pre-period day 2 | Clicks from control group in pre-period day 2 |

-Clicks from control group in test phase day 1
+Clicks from test group in test phase day 1 | Clicks from control group in test phase day 1 |

-Clicks from test group in test phase day 2
+Clicks from test group in test phase day 2 | Clicks from control group in test phase day 2 |

 The test evaluation then takes place in RStudio.
 The model that evaluates your test is Causal Impact.
-Don't worry, you don't have to program yourself - you can find the complete code on Github
+Don't worry, you don't have to program yourself - you can find the complete code on Github.

 After you have downloaded all relevant packages (Causal Impact: Be sure to select "install dependencies", bsts, BoomSpikeSlab, Boom & readr), you transfer the code to RStudio.
 Now you just have to specify the path of your CSV file and set the pre and test period in the form of line numbers.
 In the following example, the pre-period is from line 1 to 150 and the test period is from line 151 to 180.